 Back to weight class table

 Also called junior featherweight.
 The 122 lbs division was introduced by the WBC in 1976.
-Murodjon Akhmadaliev and Daniel Roman are among the most active names at this weight in recent years.
+Murodjon Akhmadaliev is among the most active name at this weight in recent years.

 See the current super bantamweight rankings